vitran96/evershop-docs/docs/development/deployment/deploy-evershop-to-aws.md

 ## Conclusion

 In this tutorial, we have learned how to install EverShop on an AWS EC2 instance.
 We have also learned how to configure Nginx to serve the EverShop application.
 This tutorial is a good starting point for anyone who wants to install EverShop on a production server.
-This tutorial uses AWS EC2 and RDS, but you can use any other server provider you prefer.
+This tutorial uses AWS EC2 and RDS, but you can use any other server provider of your preference.

 ## Bonus